neerajjain123/OCAJPDOC/amazon/qes.md

 **Answer**

 Strat my day with the opertaion team call to check if there any issue in production which needs to be taken care on priorpties.
 Go over the metrics and identify if there is any anomaly in the production.
-Than I have usual call with the my devloper to tarck the ongoing spring task.
-Identify the issue/blocker where my intevention is needed.
-Than I have another call with the whole team which includes my tester/ L3 support/ Product team is involved.
-Identify the issue/blocker where my intevention is needed.
-I start working on the task for the day.
+I have usual spcrum call with different team for around 2 hours.
+Update and reveiw scrum board with the day to day updates.
+Meeting with various stack holders for ongoing integrations.
+Creating new design for the next sprint.

 ## Question 4